galaxyrayyan/MoltGuard-Security/README.md

 # 🛡️ MoltGuard: AI Security Orchestrator

+If you find this project useful, please consider giving it a ⭐ to support its development!

 I've developed **MoltGuard**, a mobile security orchestrator that leverages the high-performance **Gemini 2.5 Flash** to perform real-time behavioral auditing on AI agent interactions.
 It’s designed to bridge the gap between LLM capabilities and end-user safety by identifying prompt injections and data leaks before they escalate.
 Focused on the **'Purple Llama'** philosophy of open and secure AI.

 ## 🚀 Key Features